 The accessibility regulations do not cover PDF or other documents published before 23 September 2018 if they're not essential to providing our services.

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 AA standard success criterion 1.1.1 (non-text content).

 Page frames feature colour contrasts that are below the minimum requirements, and appear on every page.
 This fails WCAG 2.1 AA standard success criterion.
 This will be fixed by April 2021.

 Meet the Commissioners pages feature text contrasts that are below the acceptable minimum requirements This fails WCAG 2.1 AA standard success criterion.
 This will be fixed by Aprl 2021.

 Here we will list those parts of our website which are not accessible (fail WCAG 2.1 AA) but which we do not intend to change due to the disproportionate burden this would incur.

 This website was last tested in October 2020.
 The test was carried out by Plexus Media Ltd and the Crofting Commission.
 A full accessability evaluation was carried out by The Shaw Trust in September 2021.

-We are currently working on improving the accessibility of the website, including making the navigation system more friendly for screen readers and keyboard users, and investigating ways to make all documents fully accessible by end April 2021.
+We are currently working on improving the accessibility of the website, including making the navigation system more friendly for screen readers and keyboard users, and investigating ways to make all documents fully accessible by the end of 2023.
 We are currently undertaking work to revise our application forms and supporting guidance notes to be fully compliant.
 We have contracted an external specialist (The Shaw Trust) to review this website and its content to ensure we meet WCAG 2.1 AA standard.
 Once the issues identified are rectified the Shaw Trust will be invited to review the website again.